edomt/edomt.github.io/about.md

 Apr.
 2020 · *Statistics and Research: Coronavirus Pandemic (COVID-19)* [[ourworldindata.org](https://ourworldindata.org/coronavirus)]

 Apr.
-2020 · _le Signal et le Bruit_, a bimonthly newsletter dedicated to questions relating to data and artificial intelligence, and which aims to shed light on major technical topics and their impacts [[substack.com](https://signaletbruit.substack.com)]
+2020 · _le Signal et le Bruit_, a bimonthly newsletter dedicated to questions relating to data and artificial intelligence, and which aims to shed light on major technical topics and their impacts [[substack.com](https://signaletbruit.substack.com), in French]

 Mar.
-2020 · Articles scientifiques sur le COVID-19, résumés en ~3 minutes de lecture et en français [[substack.com](https://covid19sci.substack.com/archive?sort=new)]
+2020 · Scientific articles on COVID-19, summarized in 3 minutes of reading [[substack.com](https://covid19sci.substack.com/archive?sort=new), in French]

 Mar.
 2020 · *The best books on Historical Change and Economic Ideology, recommended by Thomas Piketty* [[fivebooks.com](https://fivebooks.com/best-books/economic-ideology-thomas-piketty/)]